vega/vega-lite/site/docs/mark/bar.md

 ### Bar Chart with Rounded Corners

 We can also adjust corner radius of the bar with various corner radius properties.
-For example, we can use `cornerRadiusEnd` to create a bar chart with corner radius at the end of the bars.
+For example, we can use `cornerRadiusEnd` to create a bar chart with rounded corners at the end of the bars.

 <span class="vl-example" data-name="bar_corner_radius_end"></span>